DannyMoses/Neural-Network/README.md

 ![](Images/image1.png)

 Each circle represents a Neuron.
-What a neuron does is sums the inputs of the outputs of the neurons that feed into it, remaps thae sum with accordance to a logistical function then sends that value to the nodes it is connected to to the right.
+What a neuron does is sums the inputs of the outputs of the neurons that feed into it multiplied by the weight of the connection, applies a logistical function  to the sum then sends that value to the nodes it is connected to to the right.

 ![](Images/image2.png)